mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - iPhones won't come with headphones or power adapters in the box from now on
+  - Apple's stock dips and Verizon's recovers during iPhone event
      <hr/>

-      - *That drawer full of bad headphones and extra power adapters for your phone won’t get any more cluttered if you decide to pick up a new iPhone 12.
-Apple will no longer include those items in the box, part of a redoubled effort to reduce its environmental footp…*
+      - *Earlier today Apple announced a slew of new hardware.
+In case you’ve not yet caught up, there’s a $99 HomePod Mini coming, new iPhones, a new method for shouting at your electronics, the return of MagSafe, some cost-cutting masquerading as environmentalism an…*

-  - Beats announces $50 Bluetooth earbuds
+  - Apple’s iPhone 12, 12 mini, 12 Pro and 12 Pro Max: what’s the difference?
       <hr/>

-      - *Apple clearly has plenty to announce during today’s big iPhone event.
-That means, as usual, its Beats line didn’t really get any love.
-The company is much more content to focus on its own audio offerings, instead.
-But the Apple-owned brand had some news to sh…*
+      - *Gone are the days a company like Apple could simply roll out a single flagship handset or two.
+Consumer demands have evolved quite a bit in the more than 13 years since the company released its first smartphone, and its offerings have had to evolve with it.
+T…*

-  - Should you replace your developer portal with a hybrid integration platform?
+  - Apple unveils its flagship 5G phones, the iPhone 12 Pro and Pro Max
       <hr/>

-      - *The growing use of hybrid integration systems is drastically reducing adoption complications, improving user experiences and minimizing technical complexity — while increasing security.*
+      - *At Apple’s iPhone event on Tuesday, the company introduced a range of new phones, led by the just-announced flagships: the iPhone 12 Pro, starting at $999, and iPhone 12 Pro Max, starting at $1099.
+The new 5G-ready devices sport an all-screen Super Retina XDR…*

-  - Apple launches new ecosystem of accessories and wireless chargers with MagSafe
+  - Here's everything Apple announced at its "Hi, Speed" iPhone event today
       <hr/>

-      - *Apple just announced the iPhone 12, and it features some new capabilities hidden in the rear of the phone.
-Thanks to alignment magnets, you can snap accessories to the back of your phone.
-And the company is releasing new accessories that work with this magnet…*
+      - *Just shy of one month after their last event, Apple was back today with another one.
+Everyone had a pretty good feeling this would be the one where they announced this year’s new iPhone… instead, Apple announced four new iPhones, plus a new HomePod for good m…*

-  - Apple's new 'Intercom' feature will let you shout across your Apple devices
+  - iPhones won't come with headphones or power adapters in the box from now on
       <hr/>

-       - *Apple today introduced a new feature designed for use with its HomePod speakers, including its just-introduced HomePod Mini: Intercom.
-Similar to Alexa’s “announce” feature, Intercom will allow HomePod owners to leverage their smart speakers — and other Apple…*
+       - *That drawer full of bad headphones and extra power adapters for your phone won’t get any more cluttered if you decide to pick up a new iPhone 12.
+Apple will no longer include those items in the box, part of a redoubled effort to reduce its environmental footp…*